 Rye whisky and single malt became their preferred styles, channeling Belgrove and Black Gate, and the Attwoods found another ready ally in Voyager Craft Malt in NSW.
 Specialty maltsters, Voyager supplies grain to a number of leading distillers and brewers, and all of Backwoods whisky has been produced with Voyager-sourced grain.

 With Backwoods rye whisky, Voyager’s approach is given full room to shine.
 The mash bill Leigh ultimately settled on – 60% heritage rye, 25% pale malt, 10% wheat and 5% chocolate malt – is sourced from farms in NSW’s Riverina region (the single malt is also a mix of three different specialty malts).
 The rye grain, in particular, comes from Barellan (the same variety used for Archie Rose’s Sandigo Heritage Rye).

 That local philosophy has also driven Backwoods’ approach to maturation.
 They only use casks that have previously contained Australian wines or spirits.
 Backwoods first rye whisky release, launched in August 2020, was a vatting of two ex-shiraz casks from the Barossa, while the first single malt is a marriage of four ex-tawny casks.
 But apera, shiraz, cabernet, various white wine casks, casks that previously held Australian whiskies (Upshot from Perth), and the much talked about native red gum barrels are all currently maturing Backwoods spirit.

-Towards the end of 2020, the Attwoods also hope to be moved into to their new distillery site in the heart of Yackandandah, which will offer tours to the public.
+In early 2021, the Attwoods moved into to their new distillery site in the heart of Yackandandah, which offers a bar and retail space and tours to the public.